 Michigan Central (MC) was not happy with an eastern competitor joining IC and MC at the Illinois Central stations.
 (IC had more than one station in the 1800s as it kept outgrowing the last one it built.)
-So when IC elevated its tracks around the turn of the 19th Century, the B&O built their own lakefront station.
+In 1883, the B&O built their own lakefront station.

 The Brookdale Spur served as an industrial spur until the 1970s.
 Forgotten Chicago documents the industries served and how the RoW has been reused.

-Update: see photos of the 76th Street Depot.
+See photos of the 76th Street Depot.